Sweet Potato Hash

 Instructions

-• Sprinkle the sweet potatoes with garlic powder, onion powder, thyme, pepper, salt, and paprika
+• Sprinkle the sweet potatoes with the garlic powder, onion powder, thyme, pepper, salt, and paprika.

-• Toss to combine the sweet potatoes with the oil and spices
+• Toss the mixture with your hands to combine the sweet potatoes with the oil and spices.

-• Once sweet potatoes have about 15 minutes left to cook, add the minced garlic and diced onion to a skillet with 1 teaspoon of olive oil
+• Once the sweet potatoes have about 15 minutes left to cook, add the minced garlic and diced onion to a skillet with 1 teaspoon of olive oil.

-• Cook the garlic and onion for 12 – 15 minutes on medium heat, stirring often, until soft and caramelized
+• Cook the garlic and onion for 10-15 minutes on medium heat, stirring often, until soft and caramelized.

-• Once the sweet potatoes have finished cooking, remove them from oven and stir in the garlic and onion mixture before serving
+• Once the sweet potatoes have finished cooking, remove them from the oven and stir in the garlic and onion mixture before serving.

 Video